Closed

 Who is eligible?

-- Municipal and other local governments collaborating with Indigenous organizations and/or communities
+- Municipal and local governments working with Indigenous organizations or communities

 - Canadian universities and colleges